Essay writing blog on DoMyWork

 If you:

-Even though the data already exists, your analysis and interpretation are original.
+Even though the data already exists, your interpretation and analysis remain original.

 Secondary research becomes weak when: